 Here are the service improvements we’re proposing for the next year.

-Once again, we have a full slate of improvements lined up for the coming year.
-Our main focus is on expanding bus service in growing neighborhoods, so that we can get you in and out — and on time.
+TriMet continues to expand service, with more improvements planned for the coming year.
+We want to increase bus service in growing neighborhoods to get you in and out on time.
 Here’s what we have proposed for fall 2020 and spring 2021.

 Proposed bus service changes

-East/west bus line from Willow Creek Transit Center to Downtown Hillsboro
+New line between Willow Creek Transit Center and Downtown Hillsboro

 South Hillsboro, Orenco, Tanasbourne and Bethany

 We want to extend Line 47 into South Hillsboro.
-Trips that normally turn west at Main St. would instead turn east and go down Cornelius Pass Rd. and end at Reed’s Crossing Town Center, south of Tualatin Valley Highway.
+Trips that had turned west at Main Street would instead turn east and go down Cornelius Pass Road, ending at Reed’s Crossing Town Center, south of Tualatin Valley Highway.

-Riders heading into Downtown Hillsboro from Line 47 can transfer to the new bus line we want to run along Main St between Hillsboro and Willow Creek TC, or transfer to MAX at Orenco Station.
+Riders heading into Downtown Hillsboro from Line 47 can transfer to the new bus line that will run along Main Street between Hillsboro and Willow Creek TC, or transfer to MAX at Orenco Station.

-We also want to increase service on Line 47 so that buses come every 15 minutes during weekday commutes.
+We also want to increase service on Line 47 so that buses come every 15 minutes during weekday morning and afternoon commutes.

 Parkrose, Argay Terrace, Wilkes, Rockwood, Centennial and North Gresham